Ripperz198/Ripperz198/README.md

 - 👋 Hi, I’m @Ripperz198
 - 👀 I’m interested in ...
 Computers
 - 🌱 I’m currently learning ...
-Nothing
+Understanding the world
 - 💞️ I’m looking to collaborate on ... coding
 - 📫 How to reach me ...